 Improving Academic Performance

-Charter schools continue to improve, with studies showing students surpassing those in traditional public schools in reading gains and keeping pace in math.
-Charter schools’ ability to innovate and direct resources toward specific needs and use customized teaching philosophies support that continued success
+Charter schools continue to improve academic performance, with studies showing students surpassing those in traditional public schools in reading gains and keeping pace in math.
+Charter schools’ ability to innovate and direct resources toward specific needs and use customized teaching philosophies support that continued success.

 While diversity is positive in many ways, the struggle to educate large classrooms of children with varying language proficiency and socio-economic backgrounds is challenging.
 Poor families, black students and Hispanic English-language learners have been found to benefit from a charter school education.

-We provide charter school operators step-by-step assistance in planning, evaluating, and implementing projects through all key stages of facilities development, including the creation of practical tools for assessments, budgeting, and balance sheets.
-This includes our “Answer Key,” a simple how-to guide with designed to help navigate the school construction process.
+We provide charter school operators step-by-step assistance in planning, evaluating, and implementing facilities development projects, including the creation of practical tools for assessments, budgeting, and balance sheets.
+This includes our “Answer Key,” a simple how-to guide designed to help navigate the school construction process.

-We understand that no two charter schools have the same needs and have expertise in setting up a wide variety of transactions for small schools as well as larger institutions.
-We also embrace innovative approaches such as schools that host community health centers.
+We understand that no two charter schools have the same needs.
+Our loan officers have expertise in setting up a wide variety of financing for small schools, larger education networks, and charter management organizations.
+We also embrace innovative approaches, such as schools that host health centers or healthy food retailers.